The Beginner’s Guide to Rails Helpers

 Can helpers receive block arguments?

 Of course they can.
 Blocks can be passed into any method in ruby and helper methods make no exception.
-I’m sure you’ve already used them but probably didn’t realise it.
+I’m sure you’ve already used them but probably didn’t realize it.
 The most common one is got to be the form_for helper which takes a block and generates a html form with the data and fields you provide.

 You can even store the block in a variable.
 So if you need to wrap the output of the block into some html tags for example, you can use the capture method to store the block output into a local variable that you can later use however you like.